 I’ve been struggling.
-Struggling about what to write for the blog when all of a sudden it occurred to me that the answer was right in front of my face.
-The election.
-What does the election have to do with my depression you ask?
+Struggling about what to write for the blog when, all of a sudden, it occurred to me that the answer was right in front of my face: the election.
+What does the election have to do with my depression, you ask?
 Everything.
-On the surface we have seen, what is arguably, the most insane in both the literal, figurative and I would even gamble clinical sense of the term insanity.
+On the surface we have seen what is arguably the most insane—in both the literal and figurative, and I would even gamble clinical—sense of the term insanity.

 Much of the research points to the fact that this election, for the first time ever, will be decided on individual issues more so than traditional party lines.
 So it occurred to me take some time this weekend to do some unscientific research on how each of the candidates stack up with respect to mental health issues.

 First and foremost, I looked for an article to substantiate that the US does, in fact, care about mental health.
 Regardless of party lines, or if we talk about it or not.
 The ADAA released a study in September that found “nearly 90 percent of Americans value mental health and physical health equally, yet about one-third find mental health care inaccessible, and more than four in 10 see cost as a barrier to treatment for most people.”
 Furthermore, it found “nearly half of Americans think they have or have ever had a mental health condition (47 percent), yet fewer than two in five have received treatment (38 percent).”

 So that was enough for the light bulb to go off.
 Let’s see how publicly our candidates are addressing something that is of value to the American people.
 Here’s how I did it.
 I want to remind you I am not a data scientist, statistician or anything like that.
 What I did was conduct a search of the keyword “Mental Health” of each of the likely candidates’ official websites.